-Policy FAS6 - General Infrastructure
+Policy FAS5 - General Infrastructure

-9.26.
-The 2015 Survey clearly showed that there is great concern over additional building development due to the poor state of the existing infrastructure within the Parish.
+8.27 The 2015 Survey clearly showed that there is great concern over additional building development due to the poor state of the existing infrastructure within the Parish.
 On the roads both in and out of the villages there is a lack of pavements and footpaths, so there is a need for improvements to safeguard pedestrians, horse-riders and cyclists.

-9.27.
-Developers must show that full consultations have been made to ensure reliable and acceptable road utility supplies will be provided.
+8.28 Developers must show that full consultations have been made to ensure reliable and acceptable road utility supplies will be provided.
 The Parish Council will continue to work closely with Cormac to ensure that the roads and highways are properly maintained throughout the Parish.
 Also it will liaise with the gas, electricity, sewerage and water suppliers to ensure satisfactory supplies and efficient use of resources consistent with maximum access for all domestic and business users.

-Policy FAS6 - General Infrastructure
+Policy FAS5 - General Infrastructure

-All development proposals must demonstrate how access to key utility services, particularly water, drainage and sewage, are to be assured of satisfactory service levels.
+All development proposals must demonstrate how access to key utility services, particularly water, drainage and sewage are provided.

-Policy FAS7 - Public Rights of Way
+Policy FAS6 - Public Rights of Way

-9.28.
-Cornwall Council carries out an annual programme of maintenance and protection of Crowan's network of Public Rights of Way (Footpaths, Bridleways and Byways) as shown on the map in Appendix D.
+8.29 Cornwall Council carries out an annual programme of maintenance and protection of Crowan's network of Public Rights of Way (Footpaths, Bridleways and Byways) as shown on the map in Appendix D.

-9.29.
-To ensure that the public rights of way throughout the villages and countryside are protected.
+8.30 To ensure that the public rights of way throughout the villages and countryside are protected.

-Policy FAS7 - Public Rights of Way
+Policy FAS6 - Public Rights of Way